 1. Unstable cash flow

 Cash flow is incredibly important, and to the bank, it’s a strong indicator of your ability to repay the money they loan you.
 Poor or unstable cash flow can be a huge turnoff to traditional lenders.
-That can be a big problem for some businesses – especially seasonal ones – who see their cash flow come in waves.
+That can be a big problem for some businesses owners, especially seasonal ones who see their cash flow come in waves.

 2. Insufficient security

 Banks require collateral to satisfy risk management protocols, making it mandatory to secure a loan.
-Unfortunately, if you can’t offer much collateral, it represents a serious risk management problem for the bank, often resulting in denials.
+Unfortunately, if you can’t offer much collateral, it represents a serious risk management problem for the bank, therefore resulting in denials.
 This can be a huge obstacle to overcome for most small businesses.

 3. Overload of debt

 Banks have lowered their credit exposure to small businesses, meaning there is simply less financing to go around for all the small businesses applying for it.
-That makes it much harder to get approved as the entire ecosystem is significantly more competitive.
+That makes it much harder for applicants to get approved as the entire ecosystem is significantly more competitive.
 That higher competition means banks can be choosier about who they lend to, driving up requirements.